reiinakano/reiinakano.github.io/_posts/2019-06-25-robust-neural-style-transfer.md

 One way to interpret this graph is that it shows how well a particular architecture is able to capture non-robust features in an image. [^5]

-Notice how far back VGG is to the other models.
+Notice how far back VGG is compared to the other models.

-In the unrelated field of neural style transfer, VGG is also quite special since non-VGG architectures are known [not to work very well][vggtables] [^3] without some sort of [parameterization trick][diff_img_params_style_transfer].
+In the unrelated field of neural style transfer, VGG is also quite special since non-VGG architectures are known [to not work very well][vggtables] [^3] without some sort of [parameterization trick][diff_img_params_style_transfer].
 The above interpretation of the graph provides an alternative explanation for this phenomenon.
 Since VGG is unable to capture non-robust features as well as other architectures, the outputs for style transfer actually look more correct to humans! [^4]

+Before proceeding, let's quickly discuss the results obtained by Mordvintsev, et. al. in [Differentiable Image Parameterizations][diff_img_params], where they show that non-VGG architectures can be used for style transfer with a simple technique.
+In their experiment, instead of optimizing the RGB pixels of the output image directly, they optimize its Fourier coefficients, and run the image through a series of transformations (e.g jitter, rotation, scaling) before passing it through the neural network.

+Can we reconcile this result with our "theory" of neural style transfer and non-robust features?

+One way to explain this is that all of these image transformations actually *destroy* non-robust features.
+Since the optimization can no longer reliably use non-robust features to bring down the loss, it is forced to use robust features instead.

 Testing this hypothesis is very straightforward: Use an adversarially robust classifier for neural style transfer and see what happens.